Adaptive Probability Flow Residual Minimization for High-Dimensional Fokker-Planck Equations: Adaptive training for probability flow ODE-based residual

-Our method is grounded in the theoretical equivalence between SDEs and deterministic PF-ODEs, a new concept from recent advances in Score-Based Generative Models \cite{ScoreBasedGM}.
-It has been proved that there exists a deterministic process satisfying an ODE, whose trajectories share the exact same time-dependent marginal densities $\{p_t(\bm x)\}_{t=0}^T$ as the SDE of the form shown in Eq.\eqref{eq:original SDE}.
-This equivalent deterministic process, termed the PF-ODE, is given by:
+In \cite{ScoreBasedGM}, it is proven that there exists a deterministic process satisfying an ODE, whose trajectories share the same time-dependent marginal densities $\left\{p_t(\bm x)\right\}_{t=0}^T$ as the states of the SDE \eqref{eq:original SDE}.
+This equivalent deterministic process, termed the PF-ODE, is given by

-where $\bm D(X_t,t)=\frac{1}{2}\bm G(X_t,t)\bm G(X_t,t)^T$ is the diffusion matrix.
-Eq.\eqref{eq:PF_ODE_general} implies that the diffusive behavior of the stochastic system---macroscopically manifested as the second-order diffusion term in the FP equation---can be fully captured by a deterministic convection guided by the score function $\nabla \log p_t$.
+It implies that the diffusive behavior of the stochastic system, which manifests macroscopically as the second-order diffusion term in the FP equation, can be fully captured by deterministic convection guided by the score function $\nabla \log p_t$.

-This theoretical result serves as the foundation of our A-PFRM method.
-Instead of simulating stochastic paths (which are limited by slow $N^{-1/2}$ convergence) or solving the second-order PDE directly (which requires computationally intensive Hessian evaluation), we aim to learn the velocity field $\bm v_t(\bm x)$ of this equivalent ODE.
-While recent approaches like Flow Matching \cite{FlowMatching} propose regressing this velocity field from data samples using conditional paths, our goal is to determine the velocity field by minimizing the residual of the probability flow continuity equation derived from the FP operator, without requiring ground-truth samples from the solution.